piriya33/CDC_Wordpress/wp-content/plugins/event-tickets-plus/readme.txt

 * Fix - Make sure Stock is updated accordingly based on total sales when updating capacity [93601]
 * Fix - Resolved bug where "Purchase limit" field was not saving correctly [92914]
-* Fix - Fixed an issue where the wrong number of tickets available would be shown in WooCommerce and Eeasy Digital Downloads purchase forms [71118]
+* Fix - Fixed an issue where the wrong number of tickets available would be shown in WooCommerce and Easy Digital Downloads purchase forms [71118]
 * Tweak - Added filter to change the default value for the option to show attendees on the event, 'tribe_tickets_plus_default_show_attendees_value' [80620]
 * Tweak - Prevent EDD from being a provider for front-end Community Tickets, as only WooCommerce is allowed for that [91758]
 * Tweak - Updated tooltip text for Capacity settings when using EDD [94042]